 How you set up user access for purchase requisitions will depend on what the person will need to do.
-Everyone using purchase requisitions must still be set up as a user in Sage BMS Online Services, but they will require different licences depending on their role.
+Everyone using purchase requisitions must still be set up as a user in Sage Provisioning Portal, but they will require different licences depending on their role.

 Self Service web app and desktop app users

 - Anyone that will enter or authorise requisitions using the Self Service web app must have a Web user licence.